gabriel-wolf/soar-playbook-library/sentinel-user-disruption/README.md

    - Evaluates if the current local timestamp falls within core operational business hours (8:00 AM - 8:00 PM CST).
    - Scans the user's `jobTitle` for executive keywords (`Chancellor`, `Provost`, `President`, `CIO`, `CFO`, `CMO`, `COO`) to determine **VIP Status**.
 4. **Conditional Execution:**
-   - **Standard Users:** Account is automatically disabled via a custom identity API patch request, password pre-expired, and a Security Incident Response (SIR) ticket is generated and handled in the ITSM platform.
+   - **Standard Users:** Account is automatically disabled via a custom identity API patch request, password pre-expired, and a structured payload is generated to trigger the ServiceNow ticketing flow.
    - **VIP Users:** Bypasses automatic lockout to prevent critical operational downtime.
 The workflow instead escalates the alert directly to Tier 3 SOC leadership and the Executive Recovery Team for white-glove, hands-on remediation.
 5. **Testing Guardrails:** Built-in condition checks for `DisableInProduction` and `SendProductionEmail` parameters to support safe testing and staging simulations.